-Our House provides healthcare, housing, and other vital services to low-income people living with HIV.
+Our House provides healthcare, housing, occupational therapy, and other vital services to those in need living with HIV.

 Over the years we have expanded services that now range from regular in-home visits by clinical staff to 24-hour residential skilled nursing services.
 As the health of a resident or client improves or declines, we are able to continue to provide services within our continuum of care.

 Our House, Neighborhood Housing & Care Program, Esther’s Pantry and Tod’s Corner.